Nurses are constantly on their feet.

 If your shoes do not have these features, you can use orthotics to prevent plantar fasciitis.
 Orthotics are inserts that are put in the shoe to provide support.

-It is best to have a custom orthotic created by a podiatrist, but over-the-counter orthotics can do in a pinch or for prevention purposes.
+It is best to have a custom orthotic created by a podiatrist, but over-the-counter orthotics can do in a pinch, or for prevention purposes.

-Treatment for Plantar Fasciitis
+Medical Treatments for Plantar Fasciitis